 As with most commercial bags, for the longest life, this duffle is meant to be spot cleaned.
 Spraying the outside with a stain repellant, such as ScotchGard or similar is a good protective step.
 That said, all the elements are machine washable, and on a gentle cycle in cold water, you could likely get away with a full wash.
 However, tumble drying isn’t recommended.
 Let the bag air dry after any cleaning.

 For the easiest construction, the duffle goes together in a way that creates some visible seam allowances on the inside.
-We choose to wrap ours in custom bias binding to match the lining.
+We chose to wrap ours in custom bias binding to match the lining.
 You could do the same or select your favorite machine sewn seam finish.
 Don’t have a favorite?
 We have a four-part series on the subject with lots of great options from which to choose.

 Sewing Tools You Need